tlswg/tls13-spec/draft-ietf-tls-tls13.md

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
 The length MUST NOT exceed 2^14.
+Peer receiving TLSPlaintext larger than that MUST send a fatal "record_overflow" alert and close the connection.

 fragment
 : The data being transmitted.
 This value transparent and treated as an